-How to Catch Blue Crabs
+Where and When to Catch Blue Crabs

 They are fun to catch, and catching blue crabs does not require a lot of skill or expensive equipment.
 A good afternoon of crabbing with the kids can provide enough crabs for a tasty dinner.

-Blue crabs inhabit tidal mud flats of rivers and bays, moving into the shallows with the incoming tides to feed in marshy areas and then back to deeper water as the tide recedes.
+Blue crabs inhabit tidal mudflats of rivers and bays, moving into the shallows with the incoming tides to feed in marshy areas and then back to deeper water as the tide recedes.
 Catching blue crabs is easy, either in specialty crab traps or with a hand line and dip net, and crabs can be caught either from the shoreline or from a boat.

-Blue crabs are most active during the incoming and outgoing tides, especially in the early morning and in the late afternoon.
+Blue crabs are most active during the incoming and outgoing tides, especially in the early morning and the late afternoon.
 Here are a few tips for finding and catching blue claw crabs.

 Throw Out a Hand Line

-Baiting crabs with a hand line baited with a piece of chicken bone is a fun, easy and very effective method for catching blue crabs.
+Baiting crabs with a hand line baited with a piece of chicken bone is a fun, easy, and very effective method for catching blue crabs.
 Baiting crabs is as simple as tying a piece of raw chicken to a weighted line, tossing it into the water to drift down and along the bottom.

 As the crab slowly gets near the surface, scoop it up and out of the water with the dip net.
-If crab drops off, release the hand line and let the bait sink back down to the bottom.
+If the crab drops off, release the hand line and let the bait sink back down to the bottom.
 The hungry blue crab often comes back, pulling the line out again in another attempt to steal the bait and giving you another chance to catch it.

-- Crab Bait
+- Crab bait

-- Basket for holding captured Blue Claw Crabs
+- Basket for holding captured blue claw crabs

-Blue Crab Bait
+Best Blue Crab Bait

-Use inexpensive, bony chicken parts such as the necks, backs and drum sticks for blue crab bait.
-The bony chicken parts give weight to the bait so that ir will sink, and the bones make it more difficult for the crabs to tear the bait into pieces.
+Use inexpensive, bony chicken parts such as the necks, backs, and drum sticks for blue crab bait.
+The bony chicken parts give weight to the bait so that it will sink, and the bones make it more difficult for the crabs to tear the bait into pieces.

-Some crabbers prefer oily chunks of mackerel and herring, fish heads or baitfish including minnows and mummichogs.
-These are also effective baits, but can be messy and a little harder to obtain.
+Some crabbers prefer oily chunks of mackerel and herring, fish heads, or baitfish including minnows and mummichogs.
+These are also effective baits but can be messy and a little harder to obtain.

 Using Crab Traps

 Tie a piece of chicken to the bottom of the crab trap and lower it to the river bottom.
 The doors of the trap will open, and the crabs will gather to feed on the chicken parts.

 Handling Your Crab Catch

-Keep your captured blue crabs in a basket or empty bucket (a wooden bushel fruit basket works great), out of the sun and under a damp rag.
+Keep your captured blue crabs in a basket or empty bucket (a wooden bushel fruit basket works great), out of the sun, and under a damp rag.
 Do not keep crabs in a bucket of water or they will die quickly.

 Handle blue crabs carefully; their claws can give a nasty pinch.
-Hold a crab with tongs, or grab it by the base of its back flipper as show in the following photo.
+Hold a crab with tongs, or grab it by the base of its back flipper as shown in the following photo.

 Blue Crabs: Tips and Fun Facts

-The claw tips of male blue crabs are tinged with blue.
-The marking on the underside of the male crab is long and slender, and resembles a T shape (see photo).
+- The claw tips of male blue crabs are tinged with blue.
+The marking on the underside of the male crab is long and slender and resembles a T shape (see photo).

-Female crabs have red tipped claws.
+- Female crabs have red-tipped claws.

-Female blue crabs mate only once in their lifetime, but can spawn several times.
+- Female blue crabs mate only once in their lifetime but can spawn several times.
 The marking on the underside of the female crab is rounded with a small point towards the center.

 - A large female blue crab can lay up to 8 million eggs.

-Blue crabs grow by molting, or shedding their hard exterior shell.
-Freshly molted crabs are commonly known as 'softies' or soft shelled crabs.
+- Blue crabs grow by molting or shedding their hard exterior shell.
+Freshly molted crabs are commonly known as 'softies' or soft-shelled crabs.

-A crab that is ready to molt is known as a 'shedder' or a 'peeler'.
+- A crab that is ready to molt is known as a 'shedder' or a 'peeler.'

-A blue crab reaches maturity in one year, and can live up to three years.
+- A blue crab reaches maturity in one year and can live up to three years.

-Check with your state for health advisories, local rules and regulations regarding the fishing season, size requirements, catch limits and other restrictions for catching and eating blue crabs.
+- Check with your state for health advisories, local rules, and regulations regarding the fishing season, size requirements, catch limits, and other restrictions for catching and eating blue crabs.

 You'll Need A Good Crab Trap ...